BOMBSHELL: Trump told Saudis to stop funding terror

 It may have been a slip by Trump, who is known for generous ad libbing during speeches.

-But he clearly accused Saudi Arabia of complicity in terror funding – something for which Qatar is currently under fire after Riyadh and several allies threwthe small Gulf Emirate under the bus.
+But he clearly accused Saudi Arabia of complicity in terror funding – something for which Qatar is currently under fire after Riyadh and several allies threw the small Gulf emirate under the bus.

 The United States, not to mention the world at large, has known about the Saudi support for radical Islamic terror for quite a while.